TotallyNotAHaxxer/Red-Rabbit-V3.9/README.md

 `sometimes the blinking URL's will cause an issue with display, this wont happen for everyone however it has happened once within the month of testing `<br>

-`Length Exception in rust main.rs<br>
+`Length Exception in rust main.rs`<br>

-when the port scanner runs sometimes there will be length exceptions and socket IP binding issues where the length is neaither IPV4-IPV6 or is not supported, note this tool can not scan IP's outside of the private network`<br>
+`when the port scanner runs sometimes there will be length exceptions and socket IP binding issues where the length is neaither IPV4-IPV6 or is not supported, note this tool can not scan IP's outside of the private network`<br>
 <br>
 <br>
 `Errcon Refused in URL testiong`<br>
 `sometimes perl will throw exceptions like a con was refused however the script will still run`<br>
 <br>

-`BAD CONNECTION test.pl`
+`BAD CONNECTION test.pl`<br>
 `sometimes givin the url, if the indexed HTTP error code is not within the error code list it will throw a warning with testing in connections`<br>
 <br>
 <br>
-`Bug in GO file`
+`Bug in GO file`<br>
 `sometimes when you are during URl/Domain Recon adn at the bottom the go file runs, somtimes it wont properly load, and it wont even print the domain fetched from the URL, i have assumed this depends on the URl and the Domain server your inspecting some sites like google or twitter wont work but smaller connections will`
 <br>
 <br>